Paul Martin (radio presenter): Career

 Martin was one of The Rock's longest serving jocks, presenting, programming and producing his weekly metal show The Axe Attack on the Rock since 1992.

 He has interviewed Slayer, Metallica, Fear Factory, Sepultura, Megadeth, Anthrax, Suicidal Tendencies, Lita Ford, Deftones, Rob Halford, Steve Vai and Max Cavalera.

 He writes for New Zealand music Rip It Up magazine as well as Australia's Tattoos DownUnder.
 Martin started his own record label "HELLMAN RECORDS" to promote New Zealand music.
 His first CD release The Axe Attack New Zealand Metal Vol.1 boasts 16 New Zealand metal acts.

 Until early 2006 he was a DJ at Hamilton metal bar, 6 Feet Under.

 Martin is still based in Hamilton in the Waikato and used to commute to Auckland on Sundays to do the Axe Attack live.

 Affiliations

 Martin is a member of NZ's Heavily Tattooed Club.

 Albums

-Martin has released albums with Knightshade and Blackjack and currently plays in a new agro metal band World War Four and Martin-skin.
+Martin has released albums with Knightshade and Blackjack and currently plays in a new agro metal band World War Four.